 (A password may have to be requested.)

-The --pipe
+The --browser-pipe

-option is a special kind of window-specifier:
+option is a special kind of browser-specifier:

 Instead of output being sent to the browser, it is written to stdout;

-input from stdin is (mostly) sent to the command
+input from stdin is (mostly) sent to the command.

 (“Mostly” because the remote domterm processes certain